 A Town Decked in Orange

-And who could think about Knoxville without thinking about those waves of orange at the University of Tennessee in Knoxville?
+And who could think about Knoxville, one of our best places to live, without thinking about those waves of orange at the University of Tennessee in Knoxville?
 The university has more than 26,000 students enrolled and more than 8,000 staff members and offers more than 100 degree programs.

 Promoting equity and excellence is something that magnet schools want to promote.
 Magnet schools offer parents a choice in the public school education of their children.
 True to their name, these schools focus on a specific curriculum that acts as a magnet, drawing students from a variety of social, economic, ethnic and racial backgrounds.
 The students find common ground through their studies.
 Knoxville’s five magnet schools – Austin-East Magnet High School, Vine Middle Performing Arts & Sciences Magnet School, Sarah Moore Greene Magnet Technology Academy, Green Magnet Math and Science Academy, and Beaumont Honors Magnet Academy – each focus on specific disciplines such as math, science, technology and the performing arts to help students prepare for future careers in those fields.